seirana/WESscDRS/README.md

 ### Pre-configuration
 WESscDRS includes a pre-configured quickstart profile for local testing with the least requirements, as mentioned above.

-Note: The quickstart profile is not recommended for real metagenome data analysis usage.
+Note: The quickstart profile is not recommended for real-world metagenome data analysis.
 For large datasets, it is recommended to run the pipeline on a high-performance computing (HPC) system.

 ### Custom configuration